rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Backoff limits per index for indexed Jobs

 ​This release graduates a feature that allows setting backoff limits on a per-index basis for Indexed Jobs.
 Traditionally, the `backoffLimit` parameter in Kubernetes Jobs specifies the number of retries before considering the entire Job as failed.
-With this enhancement, each index within an Indexed Job can have its own backoff limit, enabling more granular control over retry behaviors for individual tasks.
-This approach ensures that the failure of specific indices doesn't prematurely terminate the entire Job, allowing other indices to continue processing independently.
+This enhancement allows each index within an Indexed Job to have its own backoff limit, providing more granular control over retry behavior for individual tasks.
+This ensures that the failure of specific indices does not prematurely terminate the entire Job, allowing other indices to continue processing independently.

 This work was done as part of [KEP-3850: Backoff Limit Per Index For Indexed Jobs](https://kep.k8s.io/3850) led by SIG Apps.

 ### Job success policy

-Using `.spec.successPolicy`, users can specify which pod indexes must succeed (`succeededIndexes`), how many pods must succeed (`succeededCount`), or combinations of both.
+Using `.spec.successPolicy`, users can specify which pod indexes must succeed (`succeededIndexes`), how many pods must succeed (`succeededCount`), or a combination of both.
 This feature benefits various workloads, including simulations where partial completion is sufficient and leader-worker patterns where only the leader's success determines the overall Job outcome.

 This work was done as part of [KEP-3998: Job success/completion policy](https://kep.k8s.io/3998) led by SIG Apps.

 ### Bound ServiceAccount token security improvements

 This enhancement introduced features such as including a unique token identifier (i.e. [JWT ID Claim, also known as JTI](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7)) and node information within the tokens, enabling more precise validation and auditing.
-Additionally, it supports node-specific restrictions, ensuring that tokens are only usable on designated nodes, thereby reducing the risk of token misuse.
+Additionally, it supports node-specific restrictions, ensuring that tokens are only usable on designated nodes, thereby reducing the risk of token misuse and potential security breaches.
 These improvements, now generally available, aim to enhance the overall security posture of service account tokens within Kubernetes clusters.

 This work was done as part of [KEP-4193: Bound service account token improvements](https://kep.k8s.io/4193) led by SIG Auth.

 ### Subresource support in kubectl

-A `--subresource` argument is now generally available for kubectl subcommands such as `get`, `patch`, `edit`, `apply` and `replace` to fetch and update subresources for all resources that support them.
+The `--subresource` argument is now generally available for kubectl subcommands such as `get`, `patch`, `edit`, `apply` and `replace`, allowing users to fetch and update subresources for all resources that support them.
 To learn more about the subresources supported, visit the [kubectl reference](/docs/reference/kubectl/conventions/#subresources).

 This work was done as part of [KEP-2590: Add subresource support to kubectl](https://kep.k8s.io/2590) led by SIG CLI.